-This area of study is not a major, but an emphasis in course and experiential work in preparation to enter any of the professions in the pre-med area, which include: physician, physician assistant, anesthesiologist assistant, optometrist, dentist, veterinarian, pharmacist, physical therapist, occupational therapist, chiropractor, podiatrist, public health professional, or medical researcher.
-See osteopathic medicine for more information about that collaborative program.
+This area of study is not a major, but an emphasis in course and experiential work in preparation to enter any of the professions in the health area, which include: anesthesiologist assistant, chiropractor, dentist, medical researcher, occupational therapist, optometrist, osteopathic medicine, pharmacist, physical therapist, physician, physician assistant, podiatrist, public health professional, or veterinarian.

 Course schedules vary to meet requirements of the student's profession of interest.
 All students engage in internship(s) to acquire practical experience in the profession.